Blog

 Personal line of credit (PLOC)

-This is usually unsecured and assessed based on income, credit history, and affordability.
-Limits vary by lender and borrower, and interest rates are generally variable.
-These products do not usually offer rewards or interest-free periods.
+A personal line of credit is usually unsecured and assessed based on factors such as income, credit history, and overall financial position.
+Limits and interest rates vary between lenders, and these products typically do not include rewards programs or interest-free periods.

 Home equity line of credit (HELOC)